 For people who have a narrow airway, surgery might be needed.
 A surgeon can trim away excess throat tissue that obstructs your breathing is a common solution to this problem.

-If you can’t hear yourself snore, it’s because your brain has decided to filter this information out.
+If you can’t hear yourself snore, your brain has decided to filter this information out.
 It intends for you to continue sleeping, so you can properly regenerate tissues and cells throughout the night.

 If it allowed you to hear the snoring, it would disrupt this process by waking you up.
 If you hear yourself snore, this usually means you’re in a lighter stage of sleep, so less information is filtered out.